Brian Routh: Collaborations

-Filmography and television
+Filmography and television work

 2000–2018

 Routh worked primarily within the sound art genre on a variety of pieces combining video, performance and sound in the form of diaries, rants and sound works.
 He was also involved in activism and uses notable speakers, sampling their speeches and re-editing them to music he designed for the piece.
 His sound work has been featured on numerous BBC Radio shows and The Guardian weekly podcast.